What do banks do?

 Sales

-Sales people are in touch with institutions, corporates and private individuals, suggesting appropriate investment opportunities, potential trading strategies and products.
+Salespeople are in touch with institutions, corporations, and private individuals.
+They suggest appropriate investment opportunities and potential trading strategies and products.
 If, for example, a currency suddenly increases in value, or there’s a new bond issuance, the sales team will inform investors and suggest the best course of action.

 minus sign